Building Inspection & Maintenance

-Founded in 1985, HRS Services have always led the way in providing clients with bespoke, cost-effective solutions using rope access and other means of working at height.
+Founded in 1985, HRS Services have always led the way in providing clients with bespoke, cost-effective solutions using rope access, drones and other means of working at height.

 HRS have always believed in pushing the boundaries to provide clients with the most cost-effective and safe way of carrying out inspection, maintenance and examination.
 This is why a large portion of HRS’s work is from repeat business, as our clients know the high level of service HRS provide.